fjankowsk/scatfit/README.md

 ## Citation ##

 If you make use of the software, please add a link to this repository and cite our upcoming paper.
 See the CITATION file.

+The code is also listed in the Astrophysics Source Code Library (ASCL): https://ascl.net/code/v/3366

 ## Installation ##